-At Golborne & Maxilla, we believe that our approach to early reading is accessible to all learners regardless of background, we are committed to giving our children the best possible start to their life, which will ensure success in the future.
-“A child who reads will be an adult who thinks”.
+At Golborne & Maxilla, we ensure that our approach to early reading is accessible to all learners regardless of background.
+We are committed to giving our children the best possible start to their life, through education.
+“A child who reads will be an adult who thinks.”

 INTENT

-We engage children in their learning through their interests.
-Practitioners use these interests to plan active and creative learning experiences that develop children’s listening and attention skills.
+To engage children in their learning through their own interests.
+Practitioners use these identified interests to tailor active and creative learning experiences to develop children’s listening and attention skills.

-We provide an environment that is rich in positive interactions between adults and children in rhymes, music, songs, books, pictures signs, symbols, notices, numbers and words that take into account children’s different interests, understandings, home backgrounds and cultures.
+To provide an environment that is rich in positive interactions between adults and children through rhymes, music, songs, books, pictures, signs, symbols, notices, numbers, and words that consider children’s different interests, understandings, home backgrounds and cultures.

-We plan time and relaxed opportunities for children to develop spoken language through sustained conversations and activities between children and adults, both one-to-one and in small groups and between the children themselves.
-We allow children time to initiate conversations, respect their thinking time and silences and help them develop interactions.
+To incorporate time and relaxed opportunities within the school day for children to develop spoken language through sustained conversations and activities between both peers and adults.
+These conversations could be one-to-one, in small groups or between the children themselves.
+We ensure children are given time to initiate conversations and we respect their thinking time and silences to help them develop interactions.

 COMPREHENSION

 At Golborne & Maxilla, we believe reading is a crucial life skill.
 We encourage our children to see themselves as readers for both pleasure and purpose.
-By the time children leave us, they will be confidently enjoy reading for meaning and pleasure.
+By the time children leave us, our aim is that they will be able to confidently enjoy books and reading for meaning and pleasure.

 IMPLEMENTATION

-2.-Reading corners– frequent exposure to books and extensive occasions to use and embed new words.
-Our children being able to use literacy in every part of their curriculum.
+- Reading corners Frequent exposure to books and extensive occasions to use and embed new words.
+Our children being able to use and embed literacy across each curriculum area.

-- – Guided Reading- we read to/with children every day, modelling reading skills such as turning one page at a time, talking about the author and illustrators, following the print with their fingers etc. We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children and our local community as well as books that open windows into other worlds and cultures.
+- Guided Reading We read to/with children every day, modelling reading skills such as turning one page at a time, talking about the author and illustrators, following the print with their fingers etc. We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children and our local community as well as books that open windows into other worlds and cultures.
+We will continually review our core books and their relevance to our curriculum and cohort.

-5.-Adult-Led activities develop children’s phonological awareness, particularly through rhyme and alliteration and their knowledge of the alphabetic code.
+- Adult-Led activities Develop children’s phonological awareness, particularly through rhyme and alliteration and their knowledge of the alphabetic code.
 This is carried out in our focused activities, little group times and a specific topic related song of the week which is also distributed to parents.

 This is implemented through: